blender/blender/release/scripts/bpydata/config/readme.txt

 This folder is for automatically saved scripts configuration data.
-This data is loaded when Blender starts and saved whenever a .blend file is saved.

-To use this feature scripts just need to set a Blender.Registry key with the extension ".cfg" (for example, "myscript.cfg").
+To use this feature scripts just need to set a proper Blender.Registry key.

-Please check the API Reference doc or the documentation for the "Scripts Config Editor" script with the Help menu-> "Scripts Help Browser" script in Blender.
+To know more, check the API Reference doc (specifically the API_related and Registry parts) and the documentation for the "Scripts Config Editor" script.